 Kesher means “connection.”
-Kesher is one of two Or Ami K-6 youth learning programs (Mensch-ify is the other program).
+Kesher is one of two Or Ami K-6th grade youth learning programs (Mensch-ify is the other program).
 At Congregation Or Ami, we believe that Jewish education should nurture our students and leave them with a love of Judaism, a love of Congregation Or Ami as their synagogue and second home, and an understanding and appreciation for why Judaism and Or Ami are sacred in their lives.
-We seek to foster within each child in Kesher the knowledge, skills and attitude needed:
+We seek to foster within each child in Kesher the knowledge, skills, and attitude needed:

 - To act ethically in daily life based on Jewish values;